StShAzzy/StShAzzy/README.md

-- 👋 Hi, I’m Eri Dreemurr A.K.A StShAzzy A.K.A many other names i won't name here
+- 👋 Hello, I’m Eri Dreemurr A.K.A StShAzzy A.K.A many other names i won't name here
-- 👀 I’m interested in modding and coding
+- 👀 I’m your average person who knows computer stuff, coding, networking, memory, and some other random stuff
-- 🌱 I’m currently learning SourcePawn
+- 🌱 I code in SourcePawn most of the time, but i also know other languages
 - 💞️ I’m currently contributing to ServerDosBrothers
-- 📫 How to reach me (discord): eridreemurr
+- 📫 Reach me at the Discord: eridreemurr

 <!---
 StShAzzy/StShAzzy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.